European Union and LGBTI Rights

 - A Community Action Programme to Combat Discrimination, involving the expenditure of EUR100 million over the period 2001 to 2006, to fight discrimination in a number of areas, including sexual orientation.

-- The revision of the 1976 equal treatment directive in 2002.
+- In 2002, the revision of the 1976 equal treatment directive in.
 Discrimination based on gender identity – that is, discrimination linked to a transgender person’s identity or the process of gender reassignment – will be in breach of the Directive.
-Deadline for national implementation is October 2005.

-- The Gender Recast Directive from 2006 - aimed at consolidating the existing provisions on the implementation of the principle of equal treatment between men and women and providing a simplified legal framework on the area of sex discrimination.
+- In 2006, the Gender Recast Directive - aimed at consolidating the existing provisions on the implementation of the principle of equal treatment between men and women and providing a simplified legal framework on the area of sex discrimination.